25 - 26 October 2022

 Level Up Your Software Negotiation Skills through Analysis and Simulation

-M. Vecchio (OPEN IT NORGE AS)
+L. Enrico (OPEN IT Norge AS)

 Low Velocity Impact Performance of Functionally Graded Sandwich Tube Structures